whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/13-troubleshooting-electronics-projects/13-02-final-project-progress-report-assignment.md

 - Document and demonstrate ~4.5 hours of effort advancing your project
 - 1-2 photos of project

-In addition give an overal assesment of your project.
+In addition give an overall assessment of your project.

 - What would you do differently if you started over?
-- What do you know know that would informa your approach?
+- What do you know know that would inform your approach?
 - What problems did you overcome?
 How?
 - What issues could not be resolved?